mypreview/Conj/docs/widget-regions.md

 ## Widget Visibility

 This module is now enabled by default for all [JetPack](https://wordpress.org/plugins/jetpack/) users and enables you to configure widgets to appear only on specific pages (or be hidden on certain pages) by using the **Visibility** panel.

+## Accessibility

+There is also an **Accessibility Mode** for users who need it.
+To enable accessibility mode, you need to click on the **Screen Options** button at the top right corner of the screen.

+## Sidebar areas

+The [Conj - eCommerce WordPress Theme](https://themeforest.net/item/conj-ecommerce-wordpress-theme/21935639?ref=mypreview) theme includes ten widget regions by default.

+### Sidebar

+Widgets added to this region will appear in archive (blog) and shop pages.

+### Footer Bar

+A full-width widgetized region which will display any widget added to this region above the footer widget area.

+### Footer x 8

+All footer widget regions are arranged into equal width columns dependent on how many regions are active.

+As an example if you have widgets in the **Footer Row 1 - Column 1** region and widgets in the **Footer Row 1 - Column 2** region, they are organized in two equal-width columns while column 3 and 4 won’t display in that row.

 ## Additional Links